On this page:

 You may have been taught to stretch to warm up, but in fact you need to warm up cold muscles with light exercise to increase blood flow before stretching.

 Cool-downs can reduce stiffness as well as prevent a sudden drop in blood pressure.
 After exercising, reduce activity gradually and then stretch for 5-10 minutes.

-- Use proper, high-quality equipment.
-If you run, wear well-cushioned, sturdy shoes to avoid injury.
+Use proper, high-quality equipment.
+If you run, wear well-cushioned, sturdy shoes to avoid injury -- see tips at Choosing the Right Shoe for You.
 If you cycle, ride a well-maintained bicycle and wear a helmet.
 For activities such as skating, wear a helmet, wrist guards, elbow and kneepads.

-RecSports offers drop-in recreation, club sports, intramural sports, outdoor adventure, personal trainers, fitness assessments and exercise and relaxation classes, in partnership with M-Fit and U-Move.
+RecSports offers drop-in recreation, club sports, intramural sports, outdoor adventure, personal trainers, fitness assessments and exercise and relaxation classes, as Group X, and in partnership with M-Fit and U-Move.

 - Central Campus Recreation Building - 734-763-3084